-Houver and Sallie E. Panlsel," Virginia Marriages, 1785-1940, index, Family Search.org, downloaded in 2012; George Howver's Tombstone, Singers Glen, VA; Fretz, A. J. A Brief History of Bishop Henry Funck and other Funk Pioneers with Biographies of their Descendants from the Earliest Available Records to the Present Time.
-Mennonite Publishing Company, 1899.; U.S. Census Record of 1880 for Mansfield, IL.; Undated letter written by George's granddaughter Josephine Pullen; U.S. Census Record of 1900 for Newport News, VA; Application files, U.S. Patent Office, Letters Patent No. 190,039, dated March 23, 1877, downloaded on Jan 27 2014.
-Death certificate for George Hawver, Virginia Death Certificates, 1912-1987, downloaded from FamilySearch.org on December 7, 2023.
+Sources of information: "Compiled Service Records of Confederate Soldiers Who Served in Organizations from the State of Virginia," National Archives and Records Administration (NARA), downloaded from Fold3 on January 8, 2014; Selected Records of the War Dept Relating to Confederate P.O.W.
+1861-1865, Roll 598-29 of the National Archives.
+Downloaded from Ancestry. com on August 23, 2010; Marriage record for "Geo Houver and Sallie E. Panlsel," Virginia Marriages, 1785-1940, index, Family Search.org, downloaded in 2012; George Howver's Tombstone, Singers Glen, VA; Fretz, A. J. A Brief History of Bishop Henry Funck and other Funk Pioneers with Biographies of their Descendants from the Earliest Available Records to the Present Time.
+Mennonite Publishing Company, 1899.; US Census Record of 1880 for Mansfield, IL.; Undated letter written by George's granddaughter Josephine Pullen; US Census Record of 1900 for Newport News, VA; Application files, US Patent Office, Letters Patent No. 190,039,dated March 23, 1877, downloaded on 27 Jan, 2014.

-© Susan McNelley/ www.tracingsbysam.com/ rev December 2023
+© Susan McNelley/ www.tracingsbysam.com/ rev February 2015